aleMessoMale/certified-kubernetes-administrator-course/docs/09-Networking/11-CNI-in-Kubernetes.md

 ```

-## Check the CNI Plugins
+## Check the CNI Plugins Configurations

-- To check the cni plugins which kubelet needs to be used.
+- To check the cni plugins which kubelet needs to be used (questa è la cartella delle varie configurazioni)

 ```
 ls /etc/cni/net.d